Mother/Son + Father/Daughter Dance Tips: Keep It Short, Sweet, and Memorable

 The sweet spot on the dance floor is somewhere between 2:00 and 2:45.
 A lot of couples don't know you can ask your DJ to fade the song early — I do it at the 2:00 or 2:15 mark all the time when the couple requests it.
 Nobody notices the cut.
 Everyone just applauds and the night moves on.

 Pick the song you love, but tell your DJ where to fade.
-That one instruction changes the whole feel of the moment.
+That simple instruction changes the whole feel of the moment.

 When to fit them into the program